hem1507/PBI-Business-Insight-360-Dashboard/README.md

 ***Step 1:*** I began by employing SQL queries within MySQL Workbench for an initial dive into the data.
 Following a brief data exploration, here are my initial findings:
    - The database comprises a total of 13 tables from various sources: 10 of the tables come from MySQL database and 3 tables from external sources provided as .xlsx file.
-   - the database can classified into 2 major sets of data
+   - the database can be classified into 2 major sets of data
        - The fact tables containing the quantitative information related to sales transaction details, forecast details, gross price, manufacturing cost, freight cost and pre & post invoice deductions.
        - The dimension tables containing details of customers, products & market.
 These encompass
-           - 27 markets divided within 7 subzones (ANZ, India, LATAM, NA, NE, ROA, SE) and 4 regions (APAC, EU, LATAM, NA)
+           - 27 markets across 7 subzones (ANZ, India, LATAM, NA, NE, ROA, SE) and 4 regions (APAC, EU, LATAM, NA).
-           - 73 products within 14 categories divided within 3 major divisions (N & S, P & A, PC) further subdivided into 6 segements (Accessories, Desktop, Networking, Notebook, Peripherals, Storage).
+           - The product lineup includes 73 offerings within 14 categories, organized into 3 major divisions (N & S, P & A, PC) and 6 segments (Accessories, Desktop, Networking, Notebook, Peripherals, Storage).
-           - Atliq has 74 unique customers accross the globe.<br>
+           - Globally, Atliq serves 74 unique customers.<br>
    - The complete observation period considering both sales transaction and sales forecast data spans from September 2017 to August 2022.
    - Fiscal Year observed by Atliq is from September to August.
    - The transaction data is denominated in USD.